hyperjumptech/hypertrace-android-sdk/README.md

 | bluetoothServiceHeartBeat          | long                 | Interval between OpenTrace bluetooth service check **miliseconds.** Default to 15 minutes.                                      | **NO**    | 900_000       |
 | certificatePinner                  | CertificatePinner    | Helper for certificate pinning provided by OkHttp.
 See [**Security Enhancements.**](#security-enhancements)                     | **NO**    | null          |
 | okHttpConfig                       | OkHttpClient.Builder | For a complete control of SDK's OkHttpClient.                                                                                   | **NO**    | null          |

-#### Compatibility with Hypertrace iOS SDK
-For compatibility with [Hypertrace iOS SDK](https://github.com/hyperjump/hypertrace-ios-sdk), `bleServiceUuid` and `bleCharacteristicUuid` must be identical to the corresponding iOS configuration.

 #### Stop background service